 When I am busy with research, I generally use the Ancestry subscription.

-To learn more about building a simple family tree (I swear it’s super fun!!), you can read the following posts:
+To learn more about building a simple family tree (I swear it’s super fun!!), you can read the following posts, or read my book, Family Tree Building Basics: A Book for Beginners, which you can get immediately as a PDF download or in softcover on Amazon.

 - How to build a family tree on Ancestry (this is my highly recommend place to build a tree)